-When clients reach their benefit limit of diabetes education, a provider may request prior authorization for an LE from the agency.
+When clients reach their benefit limit of diabetes education, a provider may request prior authorization for an LE from the Health Care Authority.

-The agency evaluates requests for prior authorization of covered diabetes education that exceed limitations in this billing guide on a case-by-case basis in accordance with WAC 182-501-0169.
+The Health Care Authority evaluates requests for prior authorization of covered diabetes education that exceed limitations in this billing guide on a case-by-case basis in accordance with WAC 182-501-0169.
 The provider must justify that the request is medically necessary (as defined in WAC 182-500-0070) for that client.